dhu2022-dev/rlm-booking-app/RLM_Booking/RLM-docs/docs/aws/iam_permissions.md

 - **Temporary Credentials and Assume Role**:

-    - Encouraged my team's developers to use temporary credentials by assuming roles with AWS CLI or SDK to minimize long-term credential exposure.
+    - I Encouraged my team's developers to use temporary credentials by assuming roles with AWS CLI or SDK to minimize long-term credential exposure.

 ---

 ## C. Secrets Management

-- **AWS Secrets Manager**:
+- **Used AWS Secrets Manager**:

-    - Used Secrets Manager to store sensitive API keys or credentials securely.
+    - We used Secrets Manager to store sensitive API keys or credentials securely.

-- **Accessing Secrets Programmatically**:
+- **How we Accessed Secrets Programmatically**:

-    - Used SDKs (e.g., Python's boto3) to fetch secrets securely in application code.
+    - We used SDKs (e.g., Python's boto3) to fetch secrets securely in application code.

 ---